kmgalanakis/wpcs-action/README.md

 This action will help you to run phpcs (PHP_CodeSniffer) against [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards) with [GitHub Actions](https://github.com/features/actions) platform.

-To make it as simple as posibile, this action supports WordPress Coding Standards exclusively and only checks for PHP files.
+To make it as simple as possible, this action supports WordPress Coding Standards exclusively and only checks for PHP files.
 This action doesn't require any change or addition to your source code.
 It means that you don't need to add composer/phpcs to your plugin or create PHP CodeSniffer config to use this action.

 This is a fork of [chekalsky/phpcs-action](https://github.com/chekalsky/phpcs-action), so this action supports GitHub Action Antonation too.
 All credit goes to
 [Ilya Chekalsky](https://github.com/chekalsky).